No one likes getting sick. And the flu virus changes every year. So, getting a yearly shot helps protect yourself and those around you.

 - Your protection with the flu shot gets weaker over time.
 That’s why a yearly flu shot is needed to help keep you from getting sick.

 No. The flu vaccine is made from either inactive flu virus or none at all.
 That means getting a flu shot cannot give you the flu.
 But it can reduce your chances of catching the flu.

 - You should get a flu shot before the flu starts spreading where you live.
 Fall is the best time to get your yearly shot.
 If possible, get the shot by the end of October.

 - You can get your flu shot in many doctor's offices.
 You may also get it in pharmacies, clinics, and health centers.
 Check your plan coverage to find out if the flu shot is covered at locations other than your doctor's office.

 The flu is different from a cold.
 The flu usually comes on suddenly.
 People who have the flu often feel some or all of these symptoms:

 - Some people may have vomiting and diarrhea.
 This is more common in children than adults.

 Visit your doctor or urgent care or call the nurse advice line with any health questions.
-Unless you have a very high fever or trouble breathing, you should not need to go to the emergency room for the flu.
+The emergency room is urged if you have high fever or trouble breathing.